Batching

 }

 In a real world scenario we may want to use a more precise types instead of directly using primitives for identifiers (see Branded Types).
-We may also want to include more information in the errors.
+Additionally, you may want to include more detailed information in the errors.

 API.ts